jordankupersmith/w251_final_project/cluster_setup_and_node_information.md

 USAGE: sudo python preprocessDict.py <dir name>

-Note: After trying a few methods, doing this completely in memory is the path of least resistance.
-To that end, wikistorage2 and wikistorage3 were provisioned for this task.
->>>>>>> b6175c5cacdd0e1840b3f8e41022177c973b4c55

 Preprocessing consists of building a single daily file that aggregates the counts from each hourly file.
-Doing this with a Python dictionary used too much memory so a shelve object was used instead and then tuned to control the RAM usage to an acceptable level.
+The first attempt with a Python Dictionary used too much memory so a shelve object was used instead and then tuned to control the RAM usage to an acceptable level.
-Performance was reduced, but preprocessing performance is not a high-priority objective.
+This reduced performance to an unacceptible level.
+RAM was upgraded on the preprocessing servers and a standard Python dictionary was the ultimate solution.

 Files will be transfered periodically via scp.
 After the initial bulk load, this script can be scheduled in a processing chain after download and before ingestion.

-It seems that a bigger server can do all of this in RAM in a fraction of the time.
-Tested on wiki1 and confirmed.
-There is no reason not to provision a few large servers and do all the preprocessing quickly in RAM and have it ready to transfer when needed.

-The in memory preprocessor script is called as follows:

-USAGE: sudo python preprocessDict.py <dir name>

 -----------------------------------

 Setting up Cassandra Loader on each node